County Government Reform

 State Turnpike Plan

-The Chamber supports ongoing robust efforts to develop a highly effective and viable state turnpike system.
+The Chamber supports ongoing robust efforts to develop a highly effective and viable state turnpike system, including construction of new access points at appropriate locations to enhance safety and access.

 The Chamber further supports turnpike planning consideration to include widening the Turner Turnpike, as an innovation corridor, to six lanes from the current construction at mile post 203 extending west to Oklahoma City.